 For the things we see now will soon be gone, but the things we cannot see will last forever.

-Focus on pleasing God with every thought, every word, every action.
+Focus on pleasing God with every thought, every word, and every action.
 You will not only be rewarded, but you will cease to reward yourself with earthly possessions.
 Paul was a minimalist 😉